 The Tahoe Twirl is a deceptive beast- short in mileage but long with rocky technicality, it packs alpine summits and long, sweeping fire road descents into a literal breathtaking package and puts a big fat lake and a Cabela’s right in the middle of it all.
 The Tahoe Twirl is a beast.
 It’s no spring fling and no two-step shimmy.
 This one you plan for, pack for and train for.
 This one, you need to make an effort to come and see.

-So naturally, I threw all caution to the wind and showed up with never looking at the route and with whatever was in my truck.
+So naturally I threw all caution to the wind and showed up without looking at the route and with whatever was left in my truck.
 I’m off navigation duty this week, so I’ll bring an extra camera battery and settle in for some mindless pedalling.
-Ben and I chocked it up as a rest week and the finish line for getting my project car on the road and to Lake Tahoe in time.
-We spend two weeks burning quarts of midnight (and motor) oil to finally show up late, miss the rally location, and start hours behind the others we’re meeting up with.
+Ben and I chocked this up as a rest week and the finish line for getting my project car on the road and to Lake Tahoe in time.
+We spent two weeks burning quarts of midnight (and motor) oil to finally show up late, miss the rally location, and start hours behind the others we’re meeting up with.
 Hard on the gas out of the gate- What’s a vacation.

 Day one is messy and makes Ben and I worry about the next four.
 We all make lame progress, and our fifth drops out not feeling well after looking at all the climbing left ahead.
 We run into two bears while looking for camp that night.
 We carry the search into the night and find a clearing and a cross to camp under.
 We all start praying for better fortune and go nervously bear hang our food- Tahoe supposedly has the highest concentration of bears in the US and our cans of chili smell delicious…